Magetamer/FinalGame/REPORT.md

 The main challenge of the game was making things persist between scenes, as that is how I loaded new levels.
 Making platforming levels was the next challenge, I had to make them at least somewhat interesting and with risk of dying involved in a meaningful way.
 I managed to fix things persisting between scenes by using PlayerPrefs to store the relevant data, and assigned keys to the required sprites and gameobjects so that everything worked as I wanted it to.
+Related to this was making sure the dash feature unlocks after beating the two levels and is not accessible beforehand.
+This was also achieved with PlayerPrefs, and I'm happy with how it turned out.
+Those were my biggest or most time consuming challenges to tackle, beyond that nothing really stood out that I feel I should write about.